pompyn/Wireshark-Network-Analysis-Lab/README.md

 Documentation of findings with screenshots

-👉 All you need to do is upload your screenshots into your repo’s /images/ folder and rename them to match the references here (dns-filter.png, ping.png, ping-t.png, youtube-traffic.png, ethernet-capture.png).

-Do you want me to also prep a .zip structure for you (README + /images/ placeholders) so you can just drag and drop it into GitHub instead of setting up the folder paths manually again?

-You said:
-Sorry I meant the read me
-ChatGPT said:

-Got it 👍 — you meant you’d like me to regenerate the README.md file content for your Wireshark Network Analysis Lab project.
-Here’s the full README, clean and ready for you to copy-paste into README.md in your repo:

-🦈 Wireshark Network Analysis Lab
-📌 Overview

 This project demonstrates how to capture, filter, and analyze different types of network traffic using Wireshark.
 The objective is to establish a baseline of normal activity, apply filters to isolate protocols, and simulate suspicious traffic patterns that a SOC analyst might investigate.